opendexnetwork/opendex.network/03-trade-protocol.md

     `repeated string pair_ids = 2`
     The requested orders trading pair symbols, constructed with the base currency first, followed by a  '/' separator and the quote currency (e.g., [“LTC/BTC”, “DAI/BTC”])

 The `GetOrders` message is used to query a peer for a list of all open orders for the specified trading pairs.
-It is also used to initialize the local order book with a snapshot of the peer's existing open orders.
+It is mainly used to initialize the local order book with a snapshot of the peer's existing open orders after establishing a connection to the peer.
 New orders are expected to get pushed by the peer via the `Order` message, instead of being queried for.

 ### The Orders Message (0x09)